softcover/softcover_book/chapters/customization.md

-*Note*: Custom *math* commands are supported locally but are not currently not supported on the Softcover site.
+*Note*: Custom *math* commands are supported locally but are not currently supported on the Softcover site.
 We're planning to add it as soon as someone wants it, though, so send a request to \texttt{michael@softcover.io} and we'll get right on it.

 ### HTML style
 \label{sec:html_style}